Fairground Park riot

-The Fairground Park Riot was a race riot that broke out on June 21, 1949, at a newly integrated public swimming pool.
+The Fairground Park riot was a race riot that broke out on June 21, 1949, at a newly integrated public swimming pool.
 The Fairground Park pool was located near Natural Bridge and Vandeventer Avenues in north St. Louis.

-History
+Background

-The Fairground Pool, in St. Louis, Missouri, was one of the largest pools in the American Midwest measuring 440 feet.
+The Fairground Pool, in St. Louis, Missouri, was one of the largest pools in the American Midwest, measuring 440 feet.
 The pool was able to hold from 10,000 to 12,000 swimmers at a time.
-During this time period much of the country was suffering from segregation, particularly Missouri.
+During this time period much of the country was suffering from segregation.
 Pickets had been put up at the Fairground Park to protest the segregation of pools despite the lack of support for segregation of public facilities in federal law.
-John J. O'Toole, City of St. Louis' Director of Public Welfare made the decision to desegregate the pool saying, "I can't oppose anyone from lawfully using a swimming pool.
+John J. O'Toole, City of St. Louis' Director of Public Welfare made the decision to desegregate the pool, saying, "I can't oppose anyone from lawfully using a swimming pool.
 They are taxpayers and citizens, too."
 On June 21, 1949, African Americans were allowed access to the city pool for the first time.
 Until that day, the Fairground Park swimming pool was only open to white patrons.
-On the first day that it was open to African Americans too, only 30 to 40 African Americans showed up.
-They swam alongside white children without any problem until a group of white teenagers surrounded the fence that enclosed the pool and began to shout threats to the African American swimmers.
-The black children had to be taken to a changing room until they could be escorted out by police.
-Some eyewitness reports contradict each other some saying that the children were not placed in harm's way, while others say that the police escorts did not stop the white teenagers from physically attacking the black children.
-Some witnesses reported that by 6:45 p.m. that day the crowd escalated to several hundred and of those people only 20 to 30 were African American.
-The riot escalated rapidly when a rumor got around that a black man had killed a white man.
-The black boys were surrounded by the white boys who had arrived with baseball bats.
-It appeared that one of the boys even had a knife.
-One of the African American children was beat until an officer fell on top of him to stop the white child from attacking him.
-By now, the crowd had turned into thousands.
-Approximately 150 police officers were at the scene.
-By 10 o'clock that night, the situation mellowed down; however, the crowd did not fully disappear until after midnight.
-To avoid another eruption, the mayor decided that the best decision would be to segregate the pools again.
-Ultimately, in 1950, it was ordered by the federal court to integrate the pools of St. Louis.